Avinash-Murugappan/JerseyRESTAPI-JPA-hibernate-AWS-RDS/README.md

 # Angular, RESTful Web Services, and JPA

-a single page web application using Angular2 (or later versions), RESTful Web Services and JPA/Hibernate along with Amazon Relational Database Service (Amazon RDS)/MySQL to persist and read data to/from a relational database.
+A single page web application using Angular2 (or later versions), RESTful Web Services and JPA/Hibernate along with Amazon Relational Database Service (Amazon RDS)/MySQL to persist and read data to/from a relational database.

+Containerized the application using two containers:
+1) container for Angular application,
+2) container for RESTful APIs, using Docker.
+Deployed the containerized applications on the container orchestration platform Kubernetes.Integrated the Kubernetes platform with the CI/CD pipeline using Jenkins.